 This section identifies and briefly describes PEC sites within the PEC site RSA.
-Table 3.10-4 summarizes the PEC sites for all six Build Alternatives; these sites are depicted on Figure 3.10-A-1 through Figure these sites are depicted on Figure 3.10-A-1 through Figure 3.10-A-18.2 Overall, PEC sites are concentrated in the urbanized city of Palmdale and the San Fernando Valley, where historic commercial and industrial development resulted in widespread contamination.
+Table 3.10-5 summarizes the PEC sites for all six Build Alternatives; the summarizes the PEC sites for all six Build Alternatives; the medium- and high-priority sites listed in the table are depicted on Figure 3.10-A-1 through Figure 3.10-A-18, and the San Fernando Valley Superfund Site is depicted on Figure 3.10-A-19.
+Overall, PEC sites are concentrated in the urbanized city of Palmdale and the San Fernando Valley, where historic commercial and industrial development resulted in widespread contamination.
 There are few PEC sites within the Build Alternative PEC site RSA in the suburban and undeveloped areas between Palmdale and the San Fernando Valley.
 The Refined SR14, E1, and E2 Build Alternative PEC site RSAs encompass identical PEC sites in the city of Palmdale.
-However, between the California Aqueduct and the San Fernando Valley, each Build Alternative PEC site RSA encompasses separate